ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 ## But how to integrate with Phoenix?

-Its simple, you can call the code in the tests above in your controller or LiveView.
-Here are some simple examples.
+To use the Post resource in your controller or LiveView, you can use similar code to the test above.

 In a controller: